 Example: Copy a cell that contains the value 2 to the clipboard.
-Go to a cell that contains the value 8 and invoke the Insert > Paste special command.
+Go to a cell that contains the value 8 and invoke the Insert > Paste special menu command.
 If you choose the option Add to destination, the cell will contain the value 10 now (8+2=10).

-"Create references" button
+"Paste reference" button

-This button ignores any settings made in this dialog, since it has a special function, as follows:
+This button ignores any settings made in this dialog, since it has the following special function:

-When you have copied cells to the clipboard, invoke Edit > Paste Special and click on this button, cell references to these cells are inserted rather than their content.
+When you copy cells to the clipboard, invoke the Edit > Paste special menu command and click on the Paste references button, cell references to these cells are inserted rather than their content.